evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 - **SOURCE CODE:** The preferred form of Code for making modifications, typically human-readable and used in software development.
 - **RECEIVE:** The act of obtaining a copy of a Work for use by a Person.
 - **DEPENDENT:** A status where a Recipient is subject to restrictions imposed by another party in using a Derivative Work.
-- **INDEPENDENT:** A status where a Person is free from any dependencies or restrictions in relation to the use of a derivative work.
+- **INDEPENDENT:** A status where a Person is free from any dependencies or restrictions in relation to the use of a Derivative Work.
 - **DISTRIBUTION:** The act of making a Derivative Work available for receipt for a Person, who is otherwise independent.

 #### 0. Copying, Modification, Distribution